 Transfer on Death Deed: Information and Answers

-A new law went into effect on 9/1/17 and this article and related forms will be updated.
+A new law went into effect on 9/1/17 and related forms will be updated

 If you would like to see if you qualify for free help completing a Transfer on Death Deed you can call the Transfer on Death Deed Project at 512-637-6752.

-The Transfer on Death Deed does not replace a will.
-The will remains an important part of your estate plan.
-Your will may provide how property without beneficiary designations passes, and may provide what happens if all beneficiaries predecease you.
+The Transfer on Death Deed does not completely replace a will.
+A will can still be an important part of your estate plan.
+Your will may provide how real or personal property without beneficiary designations passes, and may provide what happens if all beneficiaries predecease you.
 Your will may allow you to provide in detail who gets items of personal property, including your motor vehicles, heirlooms, and furniture.
 You should consult your attorney about how a Transfer on Death Deed fits into your estate plan.

 A properly executed Transfer on Death Deed is effective if it is recorded with the County Clerk in the county in which the real property is located, before the death of the grantor.
 If the deed is not recorded before the death of the grantor, it is ineffective.

 A beneficiary must survive the grantor by 120 hours (5 days) for the transfer to be effective.
 It is highly recommended that a person executing a Transfer on Death Deed always identify an alternate beneficiary.
 If there is no beneficiary upon death, the Transfer on Death Deed is not valid and the property must be placed into probate.

 No, the beneficiary need not sign or agree to a Transfer on Death Deed.
 Further, the Transfer on Death Deed does not need to be delivered to the beneficiary to be effective.
 While it is up to you whether you tell the beneficiary that you have named him/her in a Transfer on Death Deed, it is recommended that you inform affected persons of your plans.